Our Experience Speaks For Itself

 At ADR, where one of our VAT consultants assisted our client, the facilitator was able to allow the parties to have a full and frank discussion about the facts.
 HMRC were eventually convinced that the amount of VAT due on the goods in question could be accounted for based on a “margin” scheme.

-Assessments reduced by about 70% following ADR
+Assessments reduced after ADR

 HMRC undertook two days of 2 hour “invigilations” at lunchtime at a catering outlet.
 Most sales are takeaway sales.
 HMRC disputed the level of zero rated sales and assessments were raised in excess of £85,000.